Return to Home Page for Full Product Listing

 Black Dyed Rabbit Skins are skins that have been dyed jet black using commercial dyes.
 Natural black rabbit skins are skins that have NOT been dyed and tend to be more of a natural, charcoal gray.

-The Printed Rabbit Skins come in various animal patterns.
-Click HERE for pictures and prices of the stenciled rabbits.
+The Stencilled Rabbit Skins come in various animal patterns.
+Click HERE for pictures and prices of the stencilled rabbits.

 Please do not hesitate to ask us if you have any other questions about the skins.